 As a result, Malala started receiving death threats from the Taliban – aged just 14.
 Despite this, she carried on campaigning and going to school.

-2. Malala was awarded Pakistan’s National Youth Peace Prize in 2011
+2. Malala Won Pakistan’s National Youth Peace Prize In 2011

 In addition to receiving the National Youth Peace Prize (later named the National Malala Peace Prize in her honour), Malala also won the 2013 International Children’s Peace Prize (and was nominated for the same prize in 2011 by Archbishop Desmond Tutu of South Africa).